hirosystems/docs/docs/stacks-blockchain-api/feature-guides/openapi-spec.md

 ---
-Title: Open API Specification
+Title: Open API Spec
 ---

-# OpenAPI spec
+# OpenAPI Spec

 The Stacks API was designed using the [OpenAPI specification](https://swagger.io/specification/), making it compatible with a variety of developer tools.